Lake Tauca: Hydrology

 At a water level of 3720 m, the total volume of the lake has been estimated to be 1200 km3 to 3810 km3 at a level of 3760 m.
 Such volumes could have been reached in centuries.
 The quantity of water was sufficient to depress the underlying bedrock, which rebounded after the lake disappeared; this has resulted in altitude differences of 10 to 20 m.
 Based on oxygen-18 data in lake carbonates, water temperatures ranged from 2 to 10 C or 7.5 ± 2.5 C. Tauca may have been subject to geothermal heating.

-The lake was deep and saline.
+The lake was deep and saline, with salinity increasing from the Tauca to the Coipasa stages.
 The salt content seems to have consisted of NaCl and Na2SO4.
 Estimated salt concentrations:

 Estimated salt concentrations (based on a lake level of 3720 m, for sodium chloride, lithium and bromine):

 Some of this salt penetrated aquifers beneath the lake, which still exist.
 A significant excess NaCl concentration has been inferred for Lake Tauca, possibly stemming from salt domes whose contents moved from lake to lake.
+Precipitation of calcium carbonate resulted in lake waters becoming progressively enriched in more soluble salts.